The cheapest and most successful solution for a Real Grass Lawn in Spain all year round.

 Finally

 Growing grass under pine trees is no easy task and will require constant attention.
-Needles will continuously need to be cleaned up.
-Even a heavy downfall will still leave the ground under trees relatively dry, so additional watering and feeding will be needed due to competition from the (pine) tree roots.
+Needles will continuously need to be cleaned up otherwise they will kill the grass.
+Even a heavy downfall will still leave the ground under trees relatively dry, so additional watering and feeding will be needed due to competition from the (pine) tree roots and the needles soaking up the water.

-In the case of pine tree, subsequent applications of corrective compounds will need to be put down to counteract the acid build up.
+In the case of pine trees, subsequent applications of corrective chemicals will be needed to be put down to counteract any acid build up.

 We stock these compounds - please inquire